Franmil Reyes Player Props: Royals vs. Twins

 Franmil Reyes At The Plate

-- Reyes is hitting .216 with two home runs and four walks.
+- Reyes has two home runs and four walks while batting .200.

+- In 38.9% of his 18 games this season, Reyes has picked up at least one hit.
+He's also had four multi-hit games.

-- He has homered in two of 17 games played this year, and in 3.5% of his plate appearances.
+- He has hit a home run in two of 18 games played this year, and in 3.3% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.